GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

 ## VM Based Distribution

-We recommend the Cloud Native Distribution for the best performance and user experience.
+We recommend the Cloud Native Distribution for best performance and user experience.
 However, for development and testing we also support its VM distribution.

 Run the following command to download the installer (`install.py`)
 ```